-August 25, 2021
+October 26, 2021

 At the special meeting of the Board of Elementary and Secondary Education (Board) on August 24, 2021, the Board voted to declare "exigent circumstances" pursuant to the Student Learning Time (SLT) regulations, 603 CMR 27.08 (1), and authorized the Commissioner of Elementary and Secondary Education to require masks for public school students (age 5 and above) and staff in all grades through at least October 1, 2021.
-The mask requirement is an important additional measure to keep students safe in school at this time.1
+The mask requirement remains an important measure to keep students safe in school at this time, 1 and on September 27, 2021, the Commissioner extended the mask requirement through at least November 1, 2021.